 It seems like some people from First Methodist on Main Street visited the Colossians Community Church across town and told them they weren’t doing it right.
 They must have been mortified at the absence of a bulletin announcing the “New Moon celebration” and upcoming Sabbath non-activities.

 Paul will not have it.
-He knows the difference between the Tradition and the traditions and how well meaning people will sometimes unwittingly and other times knowingly trade in the former for the latter.
-Hear him clearly when he says, “the reality, however, is found in Christ.”
+He knows the difference between the Tradition and the traditions and how well-meaning people will sometimes unwittingly and other times knowingly trade in the former for the latter.
+Hear him clearly when he says, “but the substance belongs to Christ.”

 The mystery gets translated into a message which begets messengers.
 Movement is born.
-A way of working with the mystery emerges in the form of shared movements (i.e. the Lord’s Supper, etc.).
-These movements help us remember together, and done well, they lead us to experience the great mystery together.
+A way of working with the mystery emerges in the form of shared movements (e.g., the Lord’s Supper, etc.).
+These movements help us remember together and, done well, they lead us to experience the great mystery together.
 Over time, however, the movements that helped us to move with the Movement slowly become the motions.
 Before long, entire communities and even denominations become focused on the motions.
-Somewhere along the way the motions get passed on without their meanings and they get disconnected from the movement, at which point we find ourselves simply “going through the motions.”
-We find ourselves with a form of religion without the power, rituals without the reality and motions without the movement.
+Somewhere along the way, the motions get passed on without their meanings, and they get disconnected from the movement, at which point we find ourselves simply “going through the motions.”
+We find ourselves with a form of religion without the power, rituals without the reality, and motions without the movement.

 There are many pitfalls on the path to real Christianity.
 We must develop a dogged determination to settle for nothing less.

-Abba Father, we thank you for your son, Jesus, who is both the form and the power, in whose death and resurrection is both the ritual and the reality, and in whose body is both the mystery and the movement.
+Abba Father, we thank you for your Son, Jesus, who is both the form and the power, in whose death and resurrection are both the ritual and the reality, and in whose body are both the mystery and the movement.
 I want the reality, Lord.
 Lead me into the reality.
 I must have the reality.
-We pray in Jesus name.
+We pray in Jesus’ name.
 Amen.

 - How do people become so loyal to the motions at the cost of the movement and the loss of the mystery?
 Has this ever happened to you?